 Carriers using Uber Freight must have at least $1 million in auto liability and $100,000 in cargo liability insurance.
 This insurance will pay for truck repairs and cargo replacement if an Uber Freight driver gets into an accident while on the job.
 If you cause a serious or fatal truck accident as an Uber Freight driver, your auto insurance may pay for victims’ damages.
 Since Uber Fright – like Uber’s rideshare enterprise – does not hire drivers as employees, the company will not be vicariously liable for most accidents involving Uber Freight drivers.

-If you have any questions regarding accidents and who is liable for your injuries and damages, contact a local truck accident attorney.
+If you have any questions regarding accidents and who is liable for your injuries and damages, contact a Las Vegas truck accident attorney.
 Claggett & Sykes Law Firm offers free consultations with no obligation.

 What You Need To Become a Driver